openmcp-project/docs/adrs/cluster-api.md

     <...>
 ```

 `Cluster` resources represent k8s clusters.
-They reference a `ClusterProvider` and one of its exposed _profiles_.
+They reference a `ClusterProfile`, which also determines the ClusterProvider that is responsible for it.
 A `Cluster` can also reference a provider-specific `ClusterConfig` resource.
 However, this is not only optional, but we actually want `Clusters` with a referenced config to be the exception, not the norm.
 Since we only have a very limited number of cluster archetypes in use in our current landscapes, this should be possible.

-The `purposes` are mostly for informative reasons in the `Cluster` resource, but more on that later.
+The `purposes` are used for scheduling via `ClusterRequest` resources.

 The `providerStatus` field is only interpreted by the provider responsible for the cluster and can be used to store relevant information.
 Keep in mind that kubernetes considers the `status` to be volatile though, meaning it must only contain information that can be recovered if the status is lost.